wg21908/tech/learning_journey_02/PRACTICE_RUN.md

 ## Test the Changes

 - `dmesg | less`
+- Search for your printk in the log file by typing "/I can modify"

 ## Revert Changes

 This is just a practice run, nothing official, so we will get rid up updates with `git reset --hard HEAD`